mozilla/mig/README.md

 to endpoints, and relies on Go channels to prevent components from blocking.
 The reliability of the platform doesn't depend on long-running processes, as running actions and commands are stored in a PostgreSQL database and on disk cache.

 Most actions will only require milliseconds to run on agents.
-Larger actions, like searching for a hash in a big directory, will run in only a few minutes.
+Larger actions, like searching for a hash in a big directory, will require a few minutes.
 Generally, an investigation completes in 10 to 300 seconds.

 Privacy and security are paramount.
 Agents do NOT send raw data back to the